storiesjs/stories/packages/core/src/components/tool-bar/readme.md

-# stories-toolbar
+# str-toolbar

-The stories-toolbar is a container for other Stories components such as stories-button, stories-toggle, etc.
+The str-toolbar is a container for other Stories components such as str-button, str-toggle, etc.

 <!-- Auto Generated Below -->